Ana Maria Caballero

 C3 Spotify

 Leo is part of the founding team at Culture3.
-He has been in the web3 space since 2020 and is an award–winning editor.
-His podcasts reach tens of thousands a month and he is the Chair of UniReach, the EdTech non–profit he founded whilst studying at the University of Oxford.
-He writes about technology, web3, and culture.
+An award-winning editor, he is also the Chair of UniReach, an EdTech non–profit he founded whilst studying at the University of Oxford.
+He writes about technology, change, and culture.

 Related episodes